Pet Care Blog

 Additionally, many dogs within these breeds have excessive weight gain and skin folds that worsen their body’s response to heat.
 Some also have heavier coats that can act like a warm blanket in the hot sun.
 These dogs can benefit from having their hair trimmed or thinned out during the summer.

-The answer to “how hot is too hot for dogs with a short snout” is different than the ambient air temperature safe for canines of the standard anatomy.
-Generally speaking, brachy dogs aren’t the best companion for desert camping trips or all-day beach outings.
+Therefore, the answer to “How hot is too hot for dogs with a short snout?” is different than the ambient air temperature safe for canines of the standard anatomy.
+Generally speaking, brachy dogs aren’t the best companions for desert camping trips or all-day beach outings.
 If it’s too hot out, consider leaving your canine companion at home instead.

 Weight